thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-router.md

 ### Installing react-router-dom

-Navigate into your project directory and run `yarn add react-router-dom`
+Navigate into your project directory and run `npm install react-router-dom`

 ### `react-router-dom` components